Skip to Content Skip to navigation

 3.2 Who are the Stakeholders

-Patients.
-NHS Fife take care to ensure your personal information is only accessible to authorised people.
-Our staff have a legal and contractual duty to keep personal health information secure and confidential.
-In order to find out more about current data protection legislation and how we process your information, please visit the Data Protection Notice on our website at https://www.nhsfife.org/about-us/accessing-records/data-protection/ or ask a member of staff for a copy of our Data Protection Notice.
+Patients - NHS Fife take care to ensure your personal information is only accessible to authorised people.
+Our staff have a legal and contractual duty to keep personal health information secure, and confidential.
+In order to find out more about current data protection legislation and how we process your information, please visit the Data Protection Notice on our website at https://www.nhsfife.org/ or ask a member of staff for a copy of our Data Protection Notice.

 4. PRINCIPAL CONTENT

 This policy provides practical advice on the use of passwords for access to computer systems.
-Section 12 provides a summary of good practice in respect of passwords.
+The Appendix provides a summary of good practice in respect of passwords.
+NHS Fife strives to maintain alignment with National Cyber Security Centre (NCSC) guidelines for password policy:

 Each member of staff must have his/her individual user account and password.
 For the most effective security, staff should have self-selected individual passwords that conform to NHS Scotland password standards.